Advertisement

 8. Hunger steak

 You're hungry and in the mood for beef... it's time to try a 'hunger steak' as this menu would have it (or 'skirt steak'/'hanger steak' as you're more likely to call it).
-Onglet is also quite similar to ongles (finger or toe nails) which we've also seen as an extremely off-putting translation.

 8. Piece of the butcher

-Pièce du boucher is a common sight on French menus, it refers to cuts of beef from the animal's rump area believed by many to be the best cuts (hence the belief that butchers themselves saved these bits for themselves, the 'butcher's piece').
+Pièce du boucher is a common sight on French menus, it refers to cuts of beef from the animal's rump area believed by many to be the best cuts (hence the belief that butchers saved these bits for themselves, the 'butcher's piece').

 9. Paving stone of salmon fillet

-Let's hope it comes with a hammer and chisel.
-Although pavé does mean a paving stone, in this context it does not.
+Although pavé does mean a paving stone, in this context it does not, it's simply a salmon filet.

 Photo: Vicky Baker/Twitter